tardate/LittleArduinoProjects/Electronics101/SuperheterodyneReceiverKit/README.md

 Just my notes on a build of [a kit from a seller on aliexpress](http://www.aliexpress.com/item/DIY-Kits-Superheterodyne-Radio-Receiver-6-Transistor-sch-case-w-Speaker/32367150788.html).

-A superheterodyne receiver (often shortened to superhet) uses frequency mixing to convert a received signal to a fixed intermediate frequency (IF) which can be more conveniently processed than the original radio carrier frequency.
+A superheterodyne receiver (often shortened to superhet) uses frequency mixing to convert a received signal (at a variable frequency) to a fixed intermediate frequency (IF) which can be more conveniently processed with known gain and selectivity.

 ## Parts